 Little runners with a long tail.
 Find them everywhere in the bushes and in the jungle.
 Sweet little ones.

-Ok so not the most exotic but let’s get these cuties covered first before the more exciting ones.
-There are a lot of dogs here on Phangan, many owned pets of course but the ones you will see the most will be stray or street dogs and sometimes their puppies.
+Ok so not the most exotic creatures, but let’s talk about these cuties before we turn to the more exciting ones.
+There are a lot of dogs on Phangan, many are pets of course, but the ones you will see the most will be stray or street dogs and sometimes their puppies.

-Although it may not seem it, a lot of these dogs are taken care of as much as possible by Phangan Animal Care for Strays and also volunteer individuals who keep an eye on them.
-To learn more about the dog population on the island it is a wise idea to go and visit PACS yourself, this helps the charity and the dogs.
-One thing is very important, don’t take the dog back to where you are staying if you cannot commit to giving it a forever home but please do enjoy the doggies wherever you may meet them!
+Although it may not look like it, many of these dogs are taken care of as much as possible by Phangan Animal Care for Strays and by volunteers who keep an eye on them.
+To learn more about the dog population on the island, go and visit PACS.
+This helps the charity and the dogs.
+One thing is very important, don’t take a dog back to where you are staying if you cannot commit to giving it a forever home but do enjoy the doggies wherever you meet them!

-These Amphibians are a round chubby frog that are prevalent in their thousands on this island.
-These creatures mainly are seen and heard after there are heavy rains as they gather in small pools and puddles after the rain, and make a very distinctive ‘loud groaning moan or honk’.
+These Amphibians are round and chubby and there are thousands on the island.
+These creatures are seen and heard after heavy rains when they gather in small pools and puddles, and make a very distinctive ‘loud groaning moan or honk’.

 This is the annoying loud noise that you hear as they inflate their bodies and make this very distinctive call.
-The females then join the party in the small pool and lay their eggs in the pool or puddle which the male frog then use for their reproductive purposes.
+The females then join the party in the small pools and lay their eggs which the male frog then use for their reproductive purposes.

-So remember the next time you hear these frogs and get slightly annoyed, you are hearing the natural habitat of Koh Phangan and the evolution of a resident of the island.
+So remember the next time you hear these frogs and get slightly annoyed, you are hearing the natural soundscape of Koh Phangan and the creation of an island resident.

-There are dangerous snakes on Koh Phangan such as Cobras and King Cobras but these are very rare and if you see one then count yourself lucky - but keep your distance.
+There are dangerous snakes on Koh Phangan such as Cobras and King Cobras, but these are very rare and if you see one, count yourself lucky - but keep your distance.

-However you may come into close contact with some smaller types of snakes such as the coconut or green tree snake.
+However you may come into close contact with some smaller snakes such as the coconut or green tree snake.

 The dangerous snakes on Koh Phangan live in the undergrowth or deep in the jungle and do not stalk or threaten humans.
-If you see one then stop walking and simply slowly walk the other way and notify your hostel or hotel of where you have seen one of these and they will call ‘the snake guy’ too safely remove the snake from the premises.
+If you see one i your hostel or hotel , simply slowly walk the other way and tell youthe staff where you have seen the animal and they will call ‘the snake guy’ to safely remove the snake from the premises.

-These monkeys are called Long tailed Macaques.
-The species are all over South East Asia and are the most common primate - apart from us Humans of course!
+These monkeys are called long-tailed macaques.
+The species live all over South East Asia and are the most common primates - apart from us Humans of course!

-These monkeys live in a wide range of habitats including the forests and jungles, mangroves, plantations and on the outskirts of towns and villages.
+Macaques live in a wide range of habitats including jungles, mangroves, plantations and on the outskirts of towns and villages.

-The ones most commonly seen on Koh Phangan will be on the Haad Rin hills.
-As they are wild animals which are next to the road, people sometimes try to feed them all types of food that they should not be eating.
-Please only take photos of these monkeys and try not to interact with them by offering food as they will then start to act unnatural and can maybe start attacking people for their food.
+The ones most commonly seen on Koh Phangan live in the Haad Rin hills.
+As they are wild animals which are next to the road, people sometimes try to give them food that they should not be eating.
+Please only take photos of these monkeys and try not to interact with them by offering food as they will then start to act unnatural and may start attacking people for their food.
 If this happens it will be the monkey that will be made to disappear which is obviously not fair to the monkey.

-The monkeys here can sometimes go down to the beach and can be seen swinging around and again these are great for photos but it is better to leave them happily swinging in their tree or on the power lines above.
+The macaques sometimes go down to the beach and can be seen swinging around palm trees and powerlines.
+Great for photos, but it is better to leave them swinging happily in their trees.

-Our island and the islands out here around Koh Phangan are famous for their underwater life!
-Many have been lucky to spot the big whale shark here f.ex
+Our island and the islands around Koh Phangan are famous for their underwater life!
+Many visiting divers have been lucky to spot a big whale shark here

-The underwater life here is famous for its variaty and quantity!
+The underwater life here is famous for its biodiversity!

 Maybe it is time for you to also have a look?
-We offer beginners classes and try out dives to anyone who feel like trying!!
+We offer beginners classes and try out dives to anyone who has ever dreamt of taking the plunge!!

 Or maybe you just need your Advanced Divers Certificate?